purpleidea/flabbergast/flabbergast-manual.md

       z : f(a, b, c : c)
     }

-is rewritten as:
+is almost rewritten as:

     {
       a : 3
       b : 2
       c : 1
       z : f {
-        args : [ 3,  2 ]
+        args !: [ a,  b ]
-        c : 1
+        c !: c
       }.value
     }

 In this example, `c` would be circular evaluation when using normal evaluation semantics, but because the evaluation of the parameters happens in the containing context, this is fine.
+There is a subtle different too: the resulting tuple's container will not be the one where it is instantiated, but the one where it is defined.

 For Java programmers, there's an easy analogy for the two modes of template instantiation: anonymous inner classes.
 Creating a template is a bit like instantiating an anonymous inner class.
 If that class has multiple methods, then template instantiation gives similar behaviour.
 If only one method is of interest, then it can be instantiated using function-like instantiation, much like lambda notation in Java 8.